department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/dental-care.md

 ---
 layout: page-breadcrumbs.html
+title: Dental Care | Veterans Affairs
-title: Dental Benefits for Veterans with Disabilities
+heading: Dental Benefits for Veterans with Disabilities
 display_title: Dental Care
 description: Find out if you can get VA dental benefits for disabled Veterans.
 If you have a service-connected disability or meet other qualifications, you may be able to get some or all of your dental care through VA.
 concurrence: incomplete